-In 2008, The Book of Fay was published.
-The book, which was 34 years in the making, presents a photographic autobiography of a spiritual journey into life’s inner spaces, a journal derived from Monique’s own life challenges, and the solutions given to her by nature, through her photography.
+In 2008 The Book of Fay was published.
+The book, which was 34 years in the making, presents a photographic journey into life’s inner spaces, a journal derived from Monique’s life challenges, and the solutions given to her by nature through her photography.
 The images in this book serve as the foundation for the Apprentice Cards that were published in 2016 and have become the foundation for her workshops and healing practice.

 Death Valley, CA 2016